-Subsection (b) is patterned on UCC Section 2-403(2) and (3), for consistency and to make clear that the Article 2 "entrustment" rule applies to vehicles, even if the certificate of title is not executed to the buyer or lessee.
-"Buyer in ordinary course of business" and "lessee in ordinary course of business" are defined at Section 3.
+- 2. Subsection (b) is patterned on [Uniform Commercial Code Article 2] Section 2-403(2) and (3), for consistency and to make clear that the Article 2 "entrustment" rule applies to vehicles, even if the certificate of title is not executed to the buyer or lessee.
+"Buyer in ordinary course of business" and "lessee in ordinary course of business" are defined in Section 2. - 3.
+[Uniform Commercial Code] Section 2-403(2), incorporated by reference in subsection (b), uses the term "goods of that kind".
+For a further discussion of that phrase, see Comment 7 to Section 27. - 4.
 Sections 18-23 comprise a package that accommodates electronic and informal transfers while recognizing the primacy of a written certificate of title and protecting good faith purchasers and buyers in ordinary course of business.